TheCodingChihuahua/Spotify-Infinite-Scroller/README.md

 I'm open for suggestions!
 Add suggestions or bugs in Issues tab!
 Thanks for reading!

-Copyright 2025 TheCodingChihuahua (apache license)
+Copyright 2025 TheCodingChihuahua (Apache-2.0 license)